turris-cz/user-docs/docs/basics/support.md

 ![Label on MOX bus slot](shield-serial-board.jpg)

-## Getting logs
+## Getting diagnostics

 !!! warning
-    If you come across any error and it is possible not to reboot the router, **please don't reboot it** before collecting the logs.
-All logs are saved in the router memory and they will be erased if you reboot.
+    If you come across any error and it is possible not to reboot the router, **please don't reboot it** before collecting the diagnostics (or system logs).
+All this data is saved in the router memory and it will be erased if you reboot.

 If you just rebooted the router, let it gather some data first.
-Logs from a freshly rebooted router, which have been downloaded before the occurrence of the error, usually don't help us to identify the cause of the error.
+Diagnostics from a freshly rebooted router, which have been downloaded before the occurrence of the error, usually don't help us to identify the cause of the error.

 ### Using reForis

-If you use the _reForis_ interface to maintain your router, you can use it to generate logs using _Administration → Diagnostics_ page.
+If you use the _reForis_ interface to maintain your router, you can use it to generate the necessary data using the _Administration → Diagnostics_ page.
 The modules, which are usually the most interesting are `disk-full`, `messages`, `dns`, `installed` and `network`.
 If the nature of the problem suggests that other modules could also be useful, you can check them.

 ![reForis: Diagnostics](reforis-diagnostics-modules.png)